-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the City of North College Hill, Hamilton County, Ohio, as of and for the year ended December 31, 2010, which collectively comprise the City's basic financial statements and have issued our report thereon dated May 4, 2012, wherein we noted the City followed the cash basis of accounting rather than accounting principles generally accepted in the United States of America.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of of the governmental activities, each major fund and the aggregate remaining fund information the City of North College Hill, Hamilton County (the City), as of and for the year ended December 31, 2012, and the related notes to the financial statements, which collectively comprise the City's basic financial statements and have issued our report thereon dated August 30, 2013, wherein we noted the City followed the cash basis of accounting rather than accounting principles generally accepted in the United States of America.
+We also noted the City implemented Governmental Standards Board (GASB) Statements No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.

-Internal Controls Over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit, we considered the City's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of opining on the effectiveness of the City's internal control over financial reporting.
-Accordingly, we have not opined on the effectiveness of the City's internal control over financial reporting.
+As part of our financial statement audit, we considered the City's internal control over financial reporting (internal control) to determine the audit procedures appropriate in the circumstances to the extent necessary to support our opinions on the financial statements, but not to the extent necessary to opine on the effectiveness of the City's internal control.
+Accordingly, we have not opined on it.